Long Night of the Sciences 2022: MDC-BIMSB, Berlin-Mitte

 Location: MDC Campus Buch and Berlin-Mitte (MDC-BIMSB)

-Our complete program for the Long Night of the Sciences 2022 will soon appear on .
+Our complete program for the Long Night of the Sciences 2022 will soon appear on our website.